MoodIOS/boredom/README.md

 - [x] Autocomplete functionality when user tries to create an activity - Michelle and Melissa
 - [x] User can search for description from our app (which will integrate the Yelp database)-edit:making our own database, not using Yelp
 - [x] User can edit information such as location, duration, cost, group size(big vs small group vs individual) (partially working) -Justin
-- [x] User can like a List from different users(so lists are public, kinda like how spotify playlists are)
+- [x] User can like a List from different users(so lists are public, kinda like how spotify playlists are)-Melissa
-- [x]programmatically have a likecount for each list, and sort top 10 lists with highest like counts. -JJ (still working on display)
+- [x]programmatically have a likecount for each list, and sort top 10 lists with highest like counts. -JJ
 - [x] User can push a button to generate an (Random) activity from their List(s) - Melissa
 - [x]User will have a profile with their list of activities(the activities they have done) and maybe even some friends list - Melissa and Michelle
 - [x] Individual Explore: from top 10 lists with highest like counts - JJ
 - [x] Individual Explore: from top 10 activities with highest like counts- JJ
 - [x] Users can add a list they like into their own lists and edit that lists' contents.
 The activities of the liked list are also copied over - Melissa and Michelle
 - [x] Alert controllers pop up to guide user in the right direction and stop them from creating another list with the same name as a list that is already in the database. - Melissa
-- [x] options function on the home page to change cost, location, and type of activity -- mostly done -Justin
+- [x] options function on the home page to change cost, location, and type of activity -Justin
 - [x] incorporate tags for an activity (such as food, entertainment, music, etc) instead of long descriptions, since tags are faster to sort by - Melissa